-

 How does a financial sponsor typically ensure it has control over material business decisions made by the portfolio company and what are the typical documents used to regulate the governance of the portfolio company?

-Including specific covenants in a shareholders’ agreement (or investment agreement) is how a financial sponsor will typically ensure it has control over material business decisions made by the portfolio company.
+Including specific covenants and investor voting rights in a shareholders’ agreement (or investment agreement) is how a financial sponsor will typically ensure it has control over material business decisions made by the portfolio company.
 The main investment agreement will typically allow the financial sponsor to control the composition of the group’s board of directors, include veto rights over material business decisions and oblige the management team to submit regular financial and event driven reporting to the sponsor for the purpose of monitoring its investment.
 Alternatively, or in parallel with a shareholders’ agreement, a financial sponsor will hold the majority of voting rights in the target entity to ensure control over material business decisions.

 -